Questions & Answers

 Meal preparation and diet monitoring are very important to the health and wellbeing of the human body.

 Meal Preparation: Dinner is served!
 As well as Lunch and Breakfast!
 We strive to make sure there is something prepared for meal time.
 Make a list and we’ll do the grocery shopping or assist them while they shop.
 Do they have a favorite restaurant?
 We deliver!

 Diet Monitoring: Whether it’s less salt, no sugar, gluten-free, or an allergy, we can provide a custom meal plan that fits the needs of your loved one.
 Make sure they maintain a healthy weight by having us check it on a daily basis.
 Hydration is key to a long and healthy life.
 We can ensure they have the fluids they need.

-“Post-Operative Care” is a special program at Friends of the Family.
+“Post-Operative Care” (after-surgery care)is a special program at Friends of the Family.
 We call it, “Post-Operative Pampering”.
 It was created so your family can remain worry-free following your surgery.
 Our staff will remain with you and cater to your every need as you recover.

 Are you a new mom?
 Bring your bundle of joy home and focus on what really matters, while we take care of the rest.

 Friends of the Family works closely with our friends at Hospice.
 Many times, they can only be there for a minimum amount of time.
 That’s when we are called, to fill in when it matters the most.
 Your loved one will be well taken care of and is able to rest in peace in their last moments here.